unreality3d-platform/u3d-template/README.md

 ### For Publishing
 - **Git** and **GitHub account** - Automated deployment included
+- **New to GitHub?
+No problem!** - Just create a free account during setup
 - **PayPal account** (optional) - For instant monetization setup

 ## 🎯 What's Included - Everything You Need